Team

 Julia Spanier

-Julia Spanier is a PhD candidate on the ERC project, investigating spaces of UNMAKING in Germany.
+Julia Spanier was a PhD candidate on the ERC project, investigating spaces of UNMAKING in Germany.
 She holds a MSc in Nature, Society and Environmental Governance from the University of Oxford.
 In her thesis, she analysed the assembling of postcapitalist, more-than-human, rural-urban futures in the French countryside.
-Having worked as a Mercator Fellow on food sovereignty with FIAN International, FIAN Ecuador and Oxfam Solidariteit-Solidarité before joining the UNMAKING team, she seeks to combine academia and activism in a critical human geography perspective.
+Having worked as a Mercator Fellow on food sovereignty with FIAN International, FIAN Ecuador and Oxfam Solidariteit-Solidarité before joining UNMAKING, she seeks to combine academia and activism in a critical human geography perspective.
+Julia successfully defended her PhD thesis in November 2024.

 Learn more about Julia’s PhD research project here.